As of August 24,2022 The Cayman Government has lifted all Covid Restrictions! Come enjoy Cayman

 Kaibo and just down the road is Starfish point. (only time we had been to starfish point the weather had moved in and the starfish buried themselves in the sand, so only saw 2 starfish..
 Supposedly there are many many more.

 Anything else???
-Oh yes, All grocery stores and liquor stores are closed on Sunday!!!
-If you are arriving on Saturday, be sure to stock up before running to the beach.
+Oh yes, Almost all grocery stores and Liquor stores are closed on Sunday!!!
+As of April 2022, a smaller grocery store in the new Grove is now open on Sundays with more than just the essentials.
+But still a more limited selection than Fosters or Kirks, so if you are arriving on Saturday, be sure to stock up before running to the beach.
 The currency is tied to the dollar so the rate never changes.
-You can pay us at any place any time.
+You can pay U.S. currency at any place any time.
 It is .80 cents for the local currency.